kasparthommen/kasparthommen.github.io/posts/nice-lowpass.md

 ![SMA, EMA & NLP](/posts/nice-lowpass/sma+ema+nlp4.png)

-Let us now specify the requirements for the nice low-pass in more detail:
+Let us now specify the requirements for the Nice Low-Pass in more detail:

 - It must be cheap in terms of storage and computation, which suggests an